davidegat/SquaredCoso/README.md

 ## Code layout

-Same structure as the Italian section.
+Same structure as the Italian section, including the shared `handlers/json_helpers.h` utilities for consistent JSON parsing.

 ---